MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These parameters—such as sowing density, nitrogen application rate, irrigation thresholds, or cultivar-specific coefficients—are often continuous in nature. here, I describe two ways of how to deal with them in apsimNGpy

-- 1. A common and effective approach is to define a custom optimization problem class inheriting from ``ContinuousVariable`` class.
+- 1. A common and effective approach is to define a custom optimization problem class inheriting from :class:`~apsimNGpy.optimizer.single.ContinuousVariable` class.

 .. tip::